hypo69/hypo/pytest/gemini - set 3/en/src/goog/spreadsheet/bberyakov/__init__.rst

 3. **Exception Handling:** `pytest.raises` is used to test for expected exceptions (`test_gsrender_missing_method`, `test_gsrender_invalid_input`).
 Crucially, these examples test for the correct exception *type* and *message*.

-4. **Missing Functionality:** The code now has placeholder tests (`test_gsrender_missing_method`, `test_gsrender_invalid_input`) to illustrate testing for missing attributes/methods and testing methods expecting exceptions.
+4. **Missing Functionality:** The code now has placeholder tests (`test_gsrender_missing_method`, `test_gsrender_invalid_input`) to illuStarte testing for missing attributes/methods and testing methods expecting exceptions.
 You MUST replace the placeholder with actual testing of your `GSRenderr` methods.

 **How to Use:**